tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/变更信息_intl.md

 ### What if changes are made to the ICP filing information?

 If the ICP filing information is changed, please apply for ICP filing information change and submit the changed items.
-Tencent Cloud will submit the changed information to the competent communications administration for review.
+Tencent Cloud will submit the changed information to the competent authority for review.

 ### Can I convert a personal ICP filing to organizational ICP filing?